lulav/LRS_Documentation/docs_tutorials/spiceypy/spiceypy.md

 ## Running the Scenario Using CITROS

-### Running in Cloud

-First, we recommended to update the simulation performance parameters:
+First, we recommend to update the simulation performance parameters:
 - CPU: 2
 - GPU: 2
 - Memory: 1024 MB